dwarvesf/brainery/newsletter/forward/dwarves-tech-radar-volume-01.md

 ---
 tags:
   - radar
+  - forward-engineering
+  - technology
 title: Dwarves Tech Radar Volume 01
 date: 2020-08-26
-description: null
+description: For this edition, the theme is to get the whole team used to the concept of a central knowledge base—every study to expand our view to the tech scene counts.
+The design team also has a place to contribute and discuss their practices.
-authors: null
+authors:
+- duy
 menu: memo
 type: null
 hide_frontmatter: false
 ---

----

 The Dwarves have their tradition to explore the tech scene and learn new things.
 Dwarves Tech Radar kicked the initial step since January of 2020.

 It is the first time we sit down and do it in written form.
 It's a bit hard for the engineers at first, but we managed to complete the volume with ten reports.

-Besides volume 01, we have an opportunity to sort out our current technology index and put it at<span style='color:pink_background'> </span><span style='color:pink_background'>[https://d.foundation/radar](https://d.foundation/radar)</span><span style='color:pink_background'>.</span> And for this edition, the theme is to get the whole team used to the concept of a central knowledge base—every study to expand our view to the tech scene counts.
+Besides volume 01, we have an opportunity to sort out our current technology index and put it at https://d.foundation/radar](https://d.foundation/radar).
+And for this edition, the theme is to get the whole team used to the concept of a central knowledge base—every study to expand our view to the tech scene counts.
 The design team also has a place to contribute and discuss their practices.

 ![](assets/dwarves-tech-radar-volume-01_d6ad0adba1f212243cbd321a44cc2e53_md5.webp)